lmiller1990/vue-testing-handbook/src/v3/vuex-actions.md

 We save `url` and `body` to variables to we can assert the correct endpoint is receiving the correct payload.
 Since we don't actually want to hit a real endpoint, we resolve the promise immediately which simulates a successful API call.

-`yarn unit:pass` now yields a passing test!
+`yarn test:unit` now yields a passing test!

 ## Testing for the API Error